exercism/go/exercises/prime-factors/README.md

 - = 60
 - Success!

+## Coding the solution

+Look for a stub file having the name prime_factors.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.